 As it is on every national holiday, parking in city lots and on-street parking is free.
 Please note that the parking lot in front of the Castillo will be closed.
 But if you don’t want to fight the traffic, the city offers and free Park & Ride Shuttle from locations on Anastasia Boulevard.
 The shuttle will run from 6pm-midnight and pick up from four locations on the Boulevard.
 The locations are Anastasia Baptist Church, St. Augustine Amphitheatre, R.B.
-Hunt Elementary School, and the St. Augustine Alligator Farm Zoological Park.
+Hunt Elementary School, and the St. Augustine Alligator Farm Zoological Park (which is parking only).

 The shuttle will drop passengers at the east end of the Bridge of Lions, and pick them up from that same location after the fireworks show is over.